Beginners Swimming Lesson 2

 Success Criteria

-• I can try to lift my feet up when walking and moving around the pool
+• I can lift my feet off the floor and float in the water

-• I can make shapes in the water
+• I can make different floating shapes using swimming aids

 We are learning...